flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 };
 ```

-What we did here was defined 3 steps, giving each a descriptive title, and a callback function which will contain the actual business logic of our test, in the form of test actions.
+Here we've defined 3 steps, giving each a descriptive title and a callback function which will contain the actual business logic of our test in the form of test actions.

 ## Defining test actions

-A test without actions is pretty bare, so lets instruct the browser to navigate to a page:
+A test without actions is pretty bare, so let's instruct the browser to navigate to a page:

 ```diff title="my-test.perf.ts"
 import { step } from "@flood/element";